 Cambridge tops UK universities for employability worldwide.
 Image credit: photos.com

-The Times Higher Education Global University Employability Ranking 2016 has been released this week, which reveals which universities recruiters at top companies think are the best at preparing students for the workplace.
+The Times Higher Education Global University Employability Ranking 2016 has been released, which revealed universities recruiters at top companies think are the best at preparing students for the workplace.

 The ranking - commissioned by HR consultancy, Emerging - was based on the opinions of 2,500 recruitment managers from large international companies in 20 countries around the world, and they voted both for institutions in their own country and universities around the world if they recruit internationally.